ostandsouza/ReactHub/README.md

 ### Collections
 All suites should have its own collection in mongoDB eg:DockerExpress,dcokerProtrade.
-To store all bug id for suite in key value format we use collection: "IssueMap" To store results files we use gridFS for this eg: "file.files", which in turn storage as chunks of data eg:"file.chunks".
+To store all bug id for suite in key value format we use collection: "IssueMap".
+To store results files we use gridFS for this eg: "file.files", which in turn storage as chunks of data eg:"file.chunks".

 > show collections